textpattern/textpattern-com-website/README.md

     <txp:output_form form="media_image" id="" id2x="" />

 For blog/articles, the ideal image width is `832` pixels for the standard resolution version and `1664` pixels for the double resolution version (`id2x`). `id2x` is optional, but should be provided if possible.
-If not used, remove that attribute from your tag.
+If not used, remove that attribute from your shortcode.

 For example: